Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-fwrite.rst

      Buffer with data to be written

 ``count``
-    Number of bytes at the buffer
+    Number of bytes at the woke buffer

 Description
 -----------

-This system call is only provided by the logical device ``/dev/dvb/adapter?/dvr?``, associated with the physical demux device that provides the actual DVR functionality.
+This system call is only provided by the woke logical device ``/dev/dvb/adapter?/dvr?``, associated with the woke physical demux device that provides the woke actual DVR functionality.
 It is used for replay of a digitally recorded Transport Stream.
-Matching filters have to be defined in the corresponding physical demux device, ``/dev/dvb/adapter?/demux?``.
+Matching filters have to be defined in the woke corresponding physical demux device, ``/dev/dvb/adapter?/demux?``.
 The amount of data to be transferred is implied by count.

 Return Value